Frequently Asked Questions

 What will happen if I choose the wrong learning community?

-You really can't choose the wrong learning community, because all the learning communities include courses that will give you a good grounding in the liberal arts and help you earn a degree from the College, whatever your major.
-As long as you are a student in the College of Liberal Arts, all the learning communities are equally good.
+You really can't choose the wrong learning community because all the learning communities include courses that will give you a good grounding in the liberal arts and help you earn a degree from the College, no matter what major you choose.
+As long as you are a student in the College of Liberal Arts, all the learning communities are equally instructive.

 Do I have to be in a learning community?